hudson-and-thames/mlfinlab/docs/source/getting_started/researcher.rst

 The goal of the program is to gain Researcher status.
 We will guide you through the following achievements:

-1. Make a sizable contribution to the mlfinlab library.
+1. Make a sizable contribution to one of Hudson and Thames libraries.
 2. Passed the following production-ready checks: code style and 100% test coverage.
 3. Inline documentation, docstrings, and sphinx documentation.
 4. Completed tutorial notebooks to show mastery of the concepts worked on and provide external users with guided documentation.